Monroe Mountain lakes

 - Rating: Slow

-- Conditions: There isn't much fishing pressure because access has been poor.
+- Conditions: There isn't much fishing pressure at this time of year because it's difficult to access the lakes.

 - Location: Sevier and Piute counties